MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 The valid values are:

-- False (default) – “Open in desktop” is disabled and not shown on the shortcut menu.
+- False (default) – "Open in desktop" is disabled and not shown on the shortcut menu.
-- True – “Open in desktop” is enabled and the option to open synced files locally appears on the shortcut menu.
+- True – "Open in desktop" is enabled and the option to open synced files locally appears on the shortcut menu.

 ```yaml
 Type: Boolean